dexie/dexie-website/docs/Table/Table.where().md

   console.log(`Found a David with age ${david.age}`);
 }
 ```
+*NOTE: This example uses [compound index](https://dexie.org/docs/Compound-Index) '[name+age]' to squeeze the most performance out of IndexedDB in finding records with multiple criterias.
+Not all types of criterias can be filtered this way, but combinations of a range in the last part and equals on the first parts works.*

-Find a friend named David with age 43
+#### Find a friend named David with age 43

 ```javascript
 const david43 = await db.friends.where({name: "David", age: 43}).first();